JanaLasser/new-ontology-of-truth/README.md

 * `tweet_collection/wrangle_data.ipynb` (requires NewsGuard data base and tweet texts)
 * `analysis/descriptive_dataset_statistics.ipynb` (requires Newsguard data base)
 * `analysis/label_glove840B_DDR.sh` (requires tweet texts and New York Times abstracts)
-* `analysis/label_lexicon_loop.sh` (requires tweet texts)
+* `analysis/label_lexicon_loop.sh`, `analysis/label_lexicon_single_word.sh`, `analysis/label_fasttext-cc_DDR.sh` and `analysis/label_word2vec-googlenews_DDR.sh` (requires tweet texts)
 * `analysis/bertopic_model.ipynb` (requires tweet texts)
 * `analysis/scattertext.R` (requires tweet texts)

 Irrespective of these restrictions we publish all data sets necessary to reproduce all figures in our manuscript except for figure 1, since these data sets need not contain original texts nor the NewsGuard data base.

 ### Restrictions on analysis reproducibility
-We cannot supply code to reproduce our computation of the LIWC labels for the "authentic", "analytic", "moral", "positive emotion" and "negative emotion" text components.
-This is due to the fact that LIWC is a proprietary software.
+We cannot supply code to reproduce our computation of the LIWC labels for the "authentic", "analytic" and "moral" text components.
+This is due to the fact that LIWC22 is a proprietary software.
 Authors interested in reproducing our results should acquire access to [LIWC-22](https://www.liwc.app/) and apply it to the tweet texts.
-We do hoverwer supply the computed scors for the LIWC text components in the file `US_politician_tweets_2010-11-06_to_2022-03-16.csv.gzip`
+We do hoverwer supply the computed scores for the LIWC text components in the file `US_politician_tweets_2010-11-06_to_2022-12-31.csv.gzip`

 ### Organisation of the repository